opalj/opal/src/site/TAC.md

         7:/*pc=21:*/ goto 5
     }

-In this case the `static` method `endless` defines a [parameter](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.TACMethodParameter) which is immediately used by statement 0.
-Note that the parameters of a method will always get origins in the range `[-2-method.parametersCount..-2]`.
+In the above example, the `static` method `endless` defines a [parameter](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.TACMethodParameter) which is immediately used by statement 0 (`useSites`).
+Parameters of methods always get origins in the range `[-2-method.parametersCount..-2]`.
 This way a trivial check (`-512 < origin < 0`) is sufficient to determine that a [parameter](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.TACMethodParameter) is used.
 Furthermore, the `origin -1` is reserved for `this`; if the method is an instance method.
 For example, a method with the parameters `(Object o, int i, double d, Float[] fs)` will have the origins: `o -> -2`, `i -> -3`, `d -> -4` and `fs -> -5`.
 By mapping the explicitly declared parameters as described, an analysis can handle static and instance methods similarily.

 Furthermore, given that the def-use information is explicitly reified, the information that the receiver object of the `println` [call](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.MethodCall) (statement 6) is either `lv1` or `lv3`, i.e., `System.out` or `System.err`, is directly available.

 ---

+**Getting Type Information**

+The following demonstrates how to get advanced type information about a specific value.
+Given the following code:

+     package ai;
+     class MethodsWithTypeChecks {
+        public static FileNotFoundException requiredCast(Cloneable o) {
+            if(!(o instanceof FileNotFoundException)) return null;
+            return (FileNotFoundException)o;
+        }
+     }

+we can get the 3-address code (using, e.g., the `sbt console`) as follows (the method is part of OPAL's test suite):

+    import org.opalj._
+    val p = br.analyses.Project(new java.io.File("OPAL/bi/target/scala-2.11/resource_managed/test/ai.jar"))
+    val tacAIKey = p.get(tac.DefaultTACAIKey)
+    val code = tacAIKey(p.classFile(br.ObjectType("ai/MethodsWithTypeChecks")).get.findMethod("requiredCast").head)

+The 3-address code of the above method is shown next:

+    static java.io.FileNotFoundException requiredCast(java.lang.Cloneable){
+           /* PARAMETERS: param1: useSites={0,4,5} (origin=-2) */
+         0:/*pc=1:*/ lv0 = {param1} instanceof java.io.FileNotFoundException
+         1:/*pc=4:*/ if({lv0} != 0) goto 4

+           // 1 →
+         2:/*pc=7:*/ lv2 = null
+         3:/*pc=8:*/ return {lv2}

+           // 1 →
+         4:/*pc=10:*/ (java.io.FileNotFoundException) {param1}
+           // ! - potentially uncaught exception/abnormal return

+           // 4 →
+         5:/*pc=13:*/ return {param1}
+    }

+Given the method's three-address code, we can now get the definition sites and the upper type bound of the return values as follows:

+1) Get all return statements (the implicit cast `_.asBasicBlock` is safe, because a [`CatchNode`](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.br.cfg.CatchNode) cannot be a predecessor of an `ExitNode`):

+        val returnStmts = code.cfg.normalReturnNode.predecessors.iterator.map(_.asBasicBlock.endPC)

+2) Use simple pattern matching to get the defintion sites and the value information.

+        for { tac.ReturnValue(pc,tac.UVar(v,defSites)) <- returnStmts.map(code.stmts)} {
+            println(defSites.mkString(", ") + " => "+ v.asDomainReferenceValue)
+        }

+In this case, the def-site is `-2`; i.e., the value of the first (formal/explicitly declared) parameter.
+The type is `FileNotFoundException with Cloneable`; i.e., if the method returns successfully, then the returned value inherits from `java.io.FileNotFoundException` and also implements the marker interface `Cloneable`.
+The precise type information that is available is determined by the underlying data-flow analysis; however, type information at the described level is generally available.

+---

+## Summary

+ - The definition sites of the (explicitly declared )parameters of a method have the ids `[-2...-2-#Parameters]`.
+ - A use-site always references the statement where the variable is initialized.
+Hence, use-sites are always in the range `[0..index of the last instruction]`
+ - The standard TAC AST as well as all standard optimizations/transformations keep the AST flat; i.e., nested expressions are always [`ValueExpr`](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.ValueExpr).
+ - Code that was identified as dead by the underlying analysis is stripped away.
+ - The initial transformation from bytecode to 3-address code inherently performs advanced dead-code removal; however, it does not perform changes which require structural changes of the CFG therefore, some [NOP](http://www.opal-project.de/library/api/SNAPSHOT/#org.opalj.tac.Nop) instructions may be found in the code.
+ - `pc` directly references the program counter/index into the instruction array of the original bytecode instruction.
+The `pc` can generally be used to lookup line number etc. information in the original code attributes.